 I sometimes wonder if I’ll ever do something important with my life.
 Will I ever get to achieve something valuable or attain true success in my career?
 Or will I be stuck at a desk, doing filing and answering phones for the rest of my life?

-Hi there!
-Welcome to the third and final post in the Thriving at College blog series!
+This is the third and final post in the Thriving at College blog series!
 I sincerely hope you have found the tips beneficial and can implement them into your life.
-Most importantly, I hope you can realize that God is with you through this semester--as it says in Tip #7 of this post....
-Continue Reading →
+Most importantly, I hope you can realize that God is with you through this semester--as it says in Tip #7 of this post.
+God bless and happy reading!